AnalystKofi/Sales-Performance-PowerBI/README.md

 Data Transformation Tools – for cleaning and preparation

-🖼️ Dashboard Preview
+## 🖼️ Dashboard Preview

-🚀 Outcome
+## 🚀 Outcome

-This project demonstrates my ability to:
+* This project demonstrates my ability to:

-Clean and transform real-world datasets
+* Clean and transform real-world datasets

-Create meaningful visualizations and KPIs
+* Create meaningful visualizations and KPIs

-Derive actionable insights from data
+* Derive actionable insights from data

-Communicate findings effectively through design and storytelling
+* Communicate findings effectively through design and storytelling

 The result is a professional and interactive dashboard that supports informed business decisions and highlights my growing expertise in data analytics and Power BI.

-👨🏾‍💻 About Me
+## 👨🏾‍💻 About Me

-Junior
+ Kofi Obeng Nti
 📍 Based in the United Kingdom

 Aspiring Data Analyst and Accounting Professional passionate about turning data into insights that drive growth and efficiency.
 Always learning, always improving. ☀️

-🔗 Connect with me on LinkedIn
+🔗 Connect with me on LinkedIn : https://www.linkedin.com/in/kofi-obeng-nti-aa3884140/
- to see more of my data analytics and Power BI projects!
+ to see more of my data analytics and Power BI projects Email : kofiobengnti@gmail.com